The more you know about Alpha’s the less likely you will want to risk your brand using them .

 If you want your SMS and MMS communications to be trusted – PLEASE DON’T USE ALPHA HEADERS – as SPAMMERS can use your brand to build false trust with your customers, to extract information and commit fraud – and in the process tarnish your brand.
 If you respect your customers and want to have a trust and respect based relationship – ONLY send from verifiable dedicated numbers.

 This JBHiFi example is very scary in it is so plausible.
 The receiver did actually register with JB HiFi the week before to get an electronic copy of a receipt.

 However, they knew there was no package waiting.
 How scary is this – one click to a bad link that could have sucked all the personal data off their phone and – BINGO – exposure.

 No organisation is exempt from SPAMMERS pretending to be your brand – unless you make a commitment to a dedicated mobile number that can be tracked and replied to for all marketing correspondence.

 Alpha headers can be copied.
-Example that will give you chills: I purchased from JBHiFi the other day and the person at the checkout asked if I would like a paper receipt or delivered to my phone.
-I said phone – I asked would they be using the number for any other purpose – the person said I don’t know.
+Example that will give you chills: A product was purchased from JBHiFi the other day and the person at the checkout asked if the preferred was aa paper receipt or delivered to my phone.
+We asked for the phone – I asked would they be using the number for any other purpose – the person said I don’t know.
 I still gave it.